Is Plastic-Free Parenting Possible?

-When I first thought about trying to cut down our single-use plastic use as a family I was incredibly daunted by the prospect.
+Trying to achieve plastic-free parenting was a daunting prospect.
 I thought it would be expensive, take way more time than I had spare, and would lead to us having to give up lots of the things we loved.

-I have learned a lot, and I still have a lot to learn but we’re on a journey and get closer to our goal of being as plastic-free as we possibly can every day.
+We still have a lot to learn but we’re on a journey and we’re getting closer to our goal of using as little plastic as possible every day.

-I have found, that some options are more expensive but there are other things we’ve been able to stop buying so it has balanced out.
-Some things do take more time, but now that we’ve added new ways of doing things into our weekly routine this doesn’t feel unmanageable.
+Some options are more expensive but there are other things we’ve been able to stop buying so it has balanced out.
+Some things take more time, but now that we’ve added new ways of doing things into our weekly routine this doesn’t feel unmanageable.
 And, we’ve found alternatives we love as well as finding we care so much more about trying to cut down that we’ll happily choose to give up some things.
+There are lots of easy swaps that can be done.
 Here are some of the changes we have made so far.

 Out and About

-- When lunchboxes and water bottles have needed replacing we’ve bought metal ones and water bottles and we all have re-useable cups for hot drinks, including for Big brother.
+- When lunchboxes and water bottles have needed replacing we’ve bought metal ones.
+We also all have re-useable cups for hot drinks, including for Big brother.

-- We didn’t use straws much apart from when the kids were given them and now we whip out our metal and bamboo ones and say, ‘no thanks!’
+- We didn’t use straws much apart from when the kids were given them eating out.
+But, now we whip out our metal and bamboo ones and say, ‘no thanks!’

 - When our cling film ran out we didn’t replace it and I haven’t missed it since!

 - It takes a bit more planning but every week I try and do a food shop with as little plastic as possible.
-This means less spontaneity and sometimes going out of our way to find things in different shops but actually it’s helped with our budget ultimately as we are limiting what we can buy.
+This means less spontaneity and sometimes going out of our way to find things in different shops.
+This has had the added bonus of helping with our budget as we are limiting what we can buy.
 Wonky and reduced veg in supermarkets are absolute winners for us when it comes to food.